Simone Marchi: Research

 Marchi trained at the Physics and Astronomy Departments at Pisa and Padua Universities in Italy, achieving both a theoretical and observational background.Marchi was a Research Fellow from 2003 to 2010 at the Department of Astronomy, Padova University, Italy.
 In 2007, Marchi was a Visiting Scientist at German Aerospace Agency (DLR) in Berlin, Germany.
 From 2010 to 2011 he served as a Research Fellow at Université de Nice Sophia-Antipolis and Observatoire de la Côte d'Azur in Nice, France, and from 2011 to 2014 he was a NASA Fellow at Solar System Exploration Research Virtual Institute in Boulder, Colorado and Houston, Texas.
 Since 2014, Marchi has held various positions at the Southwest Research Institute and in 2024 was promoted to Institute Scientist.

-Marchi's main research interest is studying collisional processes using numerical computations to understand the consequences of large asteroids colliding with the Earthand other rocky planets.
+Marchi's main research interest is studying collisional processes using numerical computations to understand the consequences of large asteroids colliding with the Earth and other rocky planets.
 Thanks to these studies, Marchi won the international Farinella Prize and the NASA Susan Mahan Niebur Early Career Award.